 Here are some of the pros and cons of using vertical videos, which might help you know when to shoot vertical videos.

-Users often don’t turn their phone around when video content plays unless they intend to watch that video for at least a few minutes.
+Users often don't turn their phones around when video content plays unless they intend to watch that video for at least a few minutes.

 For a longer video, however, horizontal clips encourage people to rotate their phone and enjoy it on as large a canvas as possible.